Skip to content

 What’s one discomfort you’re choosing this week — with purpose?

 Years ago, I worked with a leader who had a habit I’ll never forget.
-After every big meeting, while most of us rushed off to our next task, he’d linger behind.
-Not to talk hashtag#strategy or hashtag#politics.
-But to check in—genuinely—with the most silent person in the room.
+After every big meeting, while most of us rushed off to the next task, he’d linger behind.
+Not to talk about strategy or politics, but to check in — genuinely — with the most silent person in the room.

 I once asked him why.